 The Federal Trade Commission’s (FTC) response to hundreds and thousands of complaints against the debt relief service providers for charging them hefty upfront fees and that too without no fruitful results at the end, was to amend the Telemarketing Sales Rules.
 Since October 2010, the FTC has banned all for-profit debt settlement companies, using telephone to sell their business, from asking for an upfront fee, unless they have negotiated a proper settlement.

 In addition to this law, a number of states like North Carolina, Illinois and West Virginia have formulated laws to ban the practice of asking for upfront fees for any debt relief service provided, whatsoever.

-As expected by many, but the more stubborn ones went into hiding, only to manipulate any loophole in the law for their selfish benefits.
+As expected by many, FTC’s new law threw many debt settlement companies out of business but the more stubborn ones went into hiding, only to manipulate any loophole in the law for their selfish benefits.

-Ever since the , the debt settlement industry has gone into a continuous process of reformation.
+Ever since the new law banning upfront fees came into effect in October 2010, the debt settlement industry has gone into a continuous process of reformation.
 Some of the remarkable developments of the trend are as follows:

 The Debt Relief Services and the Telemarketing Sales Rule came into effect from October 27,2010.
 Let’s look at how FTC’s attempt to bring transparency in the debt industry affected consumers and debt settlement companies in the last 5 years.